 - Global Information Assurance Certification (GIAC)

 AT&T conducts regular reviews of our operations and applications for security compliance, which is essential for evaluating adherence to our security procedures.
-These reviews may be facilitated or conducted through our CSO; by a business area sponsor of a product, service, supplier or partner relationship; or by an internal operations team responsible for lifecycle service management.
+These reviews may be facilitated or conducted through our CSO; by a department representative for a product, service, supplier or partner relationship; or by an internal operations team responsible for life cycle service management.

 AT&T’s approach to identifying and mitigating network and application vulnerabilities is formalized in our security risk management program.
-AT&T conducts regular tests and evaluations to help ensure that security controls are maintained and functioning in accordance with our security policy.
+AT&T conducts regular tests and evaluations to help provide security controls and maintain their functionality in accordance with our security policy.
 Security status checking includes:

-- Testing of network elements to help ensure the proper level of security patches and that only required system processes are active; and
+- Testing network elements to help provide the proper level of security patches and to determine only required system processes are active

-- Validating server compliance with the AT&T Security Policy.
+- Validating server compliance with AT&T Security Policy and Requirements

-Vulnerability testing is performed by authorized personnel, using leading-edge industry scan tools augmented by AT&T-developed tools to verify whether controls can be bypassed to obtain any unauthorized access.
-We use systemic anomaly reporting to indicate abnormal use of our online customer relationship management (CRM) systems – both customer facing and employee-facing.
+Vulnerability testing is performed by internal authorized personnel, using leading-edge industry scan tools augmented by AT&T-developed tools to verify whether controls can be bypassed to obtain any unauthorized access.
+We use systemic anomaly reporting to indicate abnormal use of our systems – both customer-facing and employee-facing.
 When vulnerabilities are identified, they are assessed as to severity, potential impact to AT&T and its customers, and likelihood of occurrence.
 Plans are developed, implemented and tracked to address vulnerabilities.

-Additionally, AT&T uses a consistent, disciplined global process for the timely identification of security incidents and threats in a timely manner to minimize the loss or compromise of information assets and facilitate incident resolution.
-The AT&T Global Technology Operations Center (GTOC) maintains 24/7, near-real-time security monitoring of the AT&T network for investigation, action and response to network security events.
+Additionally, AT&T uses a consistent, disciplined global process for the identification of security incidents and threats in a timely manner to minimize the loss or compromise of information assets and facilitate incident resolution.
+The AT&T Global Technology Operations Center maintains 24/7, near-real-time security monitoring of the AT&T network for investigation, action and response to network security events.
 Our threat management platform and program provide near-real-time data correlation, situational awareness reporting, active incident investigation, case management, trending analysis and predictive security alerting.
 AT&T utilizes the same set of security tools to manage its global network that it uses for the Managed Security Services available to enterprise customers.

-We also encourage and reward contributions by developers and security researchers who make our online environment more secure.
-Through the AT&T Bug Bounty Program, we provide monetary rewards and/or public recognition for certain security vulnerabilities responsibly disclosed to us.
+We also encourage and reward contributions by developers and security researchers through the AT&T Bug Bounty Program.
+We provide monetary rewards and/or public recognition for certain security vulnerabilities responsibly disclosed to us.

-The AT&T Security Research Center was created within the AT&T CSO to share new perspectives with the security industry and drive best-in-class security innovation in communications and computing, and create what may be impossible today and revolutionary for tomorrow.
-Researchers work on large-scale problems in areas such as mobility and cellular, cloud computing, networking, virtualization, Internet of Things (IoT), blockchain and artificial intelligence/deep learning/machine learning (AI/DL/ML).
-In particular, researchers look for ways to utilize the power of the network for new security architectures and mechanisms.
+The AT&T Security Center for Innovation was created within the AT&T CSO to share new perspectives with the security industry and drive best-in-class security innovation in communications and computing.
+Researchers work on large-scale problems in areas such as mobility and cellular/5G, cloud computing, networking, virtualization, Internet of Things (IoT), blockchain and artificial intelligence/deep learning/machine learning (AI/DL/ML).
+In particular, researchers look for ways to utilize the power of AT&T’s network for new security solutions, architectures and mechanisms.
 Their results and innovations become part of new systems and services that AT&T deploys for next-generation security to protect our customers.

-AT&T is proud to be a leader and a participant in many industry, academic and governmental organizations both to set standards and to keep pace with industry developments.
-Our employees interact with and participate in several U.S. and international security organizations, including:
+AT&T is proud to be a leader and a participant in many industry and academic organizations – both to help set standards and to keep pace with industry developments.
+Our employees participate in several U.S. and international security organizations including: